mayankmahajan24/QL/docs/LanguageReference.md

 }
 ```

-####4.2.2 `{}`: Function definitions, Where clauses
+####4.2.2 `{}`: function definitions, `where` clauses

 Curly braces have two uses:

 - Function definitions: When a function is defined, the procedural code to be run must be enclosed in curly braces.

-- "Where" clauses: In a `where` clause, immediately following the search criteria, curly braces enclose the code to be implemented.
+- `where` clauses: In a `where` clause, immediately following the search criteria, curly braces enclose the code to be implemented.
 Using the `where` clause outlined above.
 The open and closed curly braces should contain all of the code to be run for each entry within the JSON that passes the filter.

+####4.2.3 `:`: function return types
+The colon has use in our language as the specifier of a function return type.
+Separated between our language identifier and its argument list, we specify a `:` to mark that we will not be specifying a return type.
+Immediately after this colon, then, comes our function return type, which can be any of the data types we described above.

 ### 4.3 Operators (listed in order of precedence)
 #### 4.3.1 `[]` : attribute access